yiyao8932/may-the-fourth/README.md

 # May The Fourth

-This TypeScript script get all characters from the Star Wars API, categorizes them based on gender, and sorts them accordingly.
+This TypeScript script gets all characters from the Star Wars API, categorizes them based on gender, and sorts them accordingly.

 ## Installation